 About Marc Erhardt

-Marc Erhardt studied Biology with a specialization in microbiology and biochemistry at the Universities of Ulm and Konstanz and the University of Utah in Salt Lake City, USA funded by a scholarship of the Studienstiftung des Deutschen Volkes (German National Academic Foundation).
-After a research stay at the Centre for Molecular Biology Heidelberg (ZMBH), Marc performed his PhD research supported by a fellowship of the Boehringer Ingelheim Fonds at the University of Utah before receiving his Dr. rer. nat. at the University of Konstanz.
-For his doctoral thesis, Marc was awarded the DeLill Nasser Award for Professional Development in Genetics by the Genetics Society of America and the Elisabeth-Gateff-Prize of the German Genetics Society.
-Marc then performed a postdoctoral research stay at the Université de Fribourg, Switzerland, for which he was awarded an EMBO Long-Term Fellowship and was funded by a Marie Curie International Incoming Fellowship.
+Marc Erhardt studied biology with a specialization in microbiology and biochemistry at the Universities of Ulm and Konstanz, Germany, and the University of Utah in Salt Lake City, USA, on a scholarship from the Studienstiftung des Deutschen Volkes (German National Academic Foundation).
+After a research stay at the Centre for Molecular Biology Heidelberg (ZMBH), Marc carried out his PhD research supported by a fellowship from the Boehringer Ingelheim Fonds at the University of Utah before receiving his Dr. rer. nat. from the University of Konstanz.
+For his doctoral thesis, Marc was awarded the DeLill Nasser Award for Professional Development in Genetics from the Genetics Society of America and the Elisabeth-Gateff-Prize from the German Genetics Society.
+Marc then went on to do postdoctoral research at the University of Fribourg, Switzerland, for which he received an EMBO Long-Term Fellowship and was funded by a Marie Curie International Incoming Fellowship.

-In 2013, Marc accepted a position as independent junior research group leader at the Helmholtz Centre for Infection Research in Braunschweig.
-His research on the infection biology of Salmonella and the function of type III secretion systems was funded by a Marie Curie Career Integration Grant of the European Commission and a Young Investigator Grant of the Helmholtz Association.
-Since 2017, Marc is Associate professor for Bacterial Physiology at the Humboldt-Universität zu Berlin.
-In 2018, Marc was awarded the Forschungspreis der Vereinigung für Allgemeine und Angewandte Mikrobiologie ( Research Prize 2018 of the Association for General and Applied Microbiology) and recently an European Research Council Consolidator Grant.
+In 2013, Marc accepted a position as an independent junior research group leader at the Helmholtz Centre for Infection Research (HZI) in Braunschweig.
+His research on the infection biology of Salmonella and the function of type III secretion systems was funded by a Marie Curie Career Integration Grant of the European Commission and a Young Investigator Grant from the Helmholtz Association.
+In 2017, Marc accepted a position as Associate Professor in bacterial physiology at Humboldt-Universität zu Berlin.
+Since 2023, he has been Full Professor in molecular microbiology at the Institute for Biology at Humboldt-Universität zu Berlin.
+In 2018, Marc was awarded the Forschungspreis der Vereinigung für Allgemeine und Angewandte Mikrobiologie ( Research Prize 2018 of the Association for General and Applied Microbiology) and, recently, an European Research Council Consolidator Grant.

 For more information on Marc Erhardt: click here.